vshalbansal/CppND-Capstone-Snake-Game/README.md

 ### Memory Management
 1. The project uses scope / Resource Acquisition Is Initialization (RAII) in following places:
     * game.cpp
-      * line:92 In Game::Action function each menu stack pop operation ensures proper deallocation of resources as menu options are created using shared pointer.
+      * line:188 In Game::MenuAction function each menu stack pop operation ensures proper deallocation of resources once they go out of scope as menu options are created using shared pointer.
-      * line:154, line:162 In Game::PlaceFood function swap operation is used to create new food item which releases old food object pointed by the shared pointer.
+      * line:163, line:175 In Game::PlaceFood function swap operation is used to create new food item which releases old food object pointed by the shared pointer.
-2. Move semantic is used to move player name to game object from controller once user presses enter or escape key.
+2. Move semantic is used to move player name to game object from controller.
     * controller.cpp
-      * line:148 player_name string variable local to Controller::Start function is moved to game object once the player confirms name input by pressing "enter".
+      * line:129 player_name string variable local to Controller::Start function is moved to game object once the player confirms name input by pressing "enter".
 3. Smart pointer is used in most places instead of raw pointer to ensure proper memory management.
     * main.cpp
       * line:21 A shared pointer of Game class is created inside main, which is used to pass around inside Renderer and Controller.